I LOVE my class this year. Diverse. Capable. Sweet. Unique. Enthusiastic. Energetic. Hard-working. Funny. Lovable.

 11) S.H.A.R.K.: This is an acronym I created that stands for…

 Respect to teacher/classmates.

-When I need students’ attention at the carpet, I simply say ‘shark’ and they clap their hands over their head like a fin and then drop them to their laps.
+When I need students’ attention at the carpet, I simply say “shark” and they clap their hands over their heads like a dorsal fin and drop them to their laps.
 It’s a fun visual/audible reminder that works!
 Plus, it’s adorable!
-Here are my niece and nephew modeling this for me.
-It took everything for me not to laugh during the conversation they were having. 🙂

-12) ‘Raise Your Hand’ Reminder Chips: This is something I do with students who really struggle with ‘shouting out’ in particular.
-To try to help them increase their self-control, I will toss them a foam math counter chip to hold in their hands if I notice they are having difficulty.
-The chip serves as a visual/tangible reminder that they must raise their hand the next time they’d like to speak.
-It helps them control the impulse.
+12) “Raise Your Hand” Reminder Chips: This is something I do with students who really struggle with shouting out.
+To promote self-control, I will toss them a foam math counter chip to hold in their hands if I notice they are having difficulty.
+The chip serves as a visual/tangible reminder to raise their hand the next time they’d like to speak.
+It helps control the impulse.

-13) Take a Break: If a student is consistently having difficulty with the chattiness, I provide a logical consequence.
-I may ask the student to ‘take a break’ or may provide them with an alternative working space temporarily.
+13) Take a Break: If a student is consistently having difficulty with the chattiness, I give them some time and space to reset.
 It’s important to be firm, fair, consistent, and caring when doing so.
 Have a sincere discussion with the student about your expectation, and allow them to return to the activity on their own accord.
 We want them to feel in control of their choices.

 What kinds of things do you do in your class to alleviate the talking?